yadhukrishnack/ecommerce-sql-analytics/README.md

 The `order_items` table lets a single order contain multiple products with quantities — needed to accurately calculate revenue, units sold, and top products.

-*(Add your ER diagram screenshot here — export one from MySQL Workbench's Database > Reverse Engineer, or draw one in draw.io / dbdiagram.io)*

 ## Repository Structure
 ```